 When I first got a Dachshund, I knew nothing about them.

-Now some people would call me a “fanatic” I suppose.
+Today, some people would call me a “fanatic”.

 Between doing research for my blog, and via my friends in the Dachshund club that I run, I have probably learned most of what there is to know about wiener dogs.